tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/计费方式_intl_en.md

 ## Billing

 Users can estimate the usage by themselves and calculate the specific purchase price via [SCF Price Calculator](https://buy.cloud.tencent.com/price/scf/calculator).
-For the introduction to SCF Billing details, please see [Billing Methods](https://cloud.tencent.com/document/product/583/12284), [Product Pricing](https://cloud.tencent.com/document/product/583/12281) and [Instruction of Arrearage](https://cloud.tencent.com/document/product/583/12283).
+For the introduction to SCF Billing details, please see [Billing Modes](https://cloud.tencent.com/document/product/583/12284), [Product Pricing](https://cloud.tencent.com/document/product/583/12281) and [Payment in Arrears](https://cloud.tencent.com/document/product/583/12283).

 SCF is billed on an hourly basis in **Yuan**.
 The SCF bill consists of the following three parts, with each calculated in a specific method based on the collected data.
 The calculated amount is in **Yuan**.
 * Resource usage fee